Eschatologue/CM_wiki/docs/class/wizard/diviner.md

 ## Level 6: Expert Divination

 Casting Divination spells comes so easily to you that it expends only a fraction of your spellcasting efforts.
 When you cast a Divination spell of level 2 or higher using a spell slot, you regain one expended spell slot.
-The slot you regain must be of a level lower than the spell you cast and can’t be higher than level 5.
+The slot you regain must be of a level lower than the spell you cast and can't be higher than level 5.

 ## Level 10: The Third Eye

 You can increase your powers of perception.
 As a Bonus Action, choose one of the following benefits, which lasts until you start a Short Rest or Long Rest.
-You can’t use this feature again until you finish a Short Rest or Long Rest.
+You can't use this feature again until you finish a Short Rest or Long Rest.

 **Darkvision.** You gain Darkvision out to a range of 120 feet.